-- Define basic concepts and theories related to globalization, international migration, and cinematic representation. - Identify and define basic concepts related to cinematic form. - Explain the cultural function of cinema in the formation of social identities. - Demonstrate critical thinking and analytical skills appropriate to the study of film. - Demonstrate critical reading and writing skills. - Demonstrate knowledge of basic research tools, analyze and interpret diverse interdisciplinary arguments. - Strengthen English language skills through writing, reading and class discussions. - Apply the concepts of this course in writing while developing original scholarship.
+- Define basic concepts and theories related to cinematic representation. - Identify and define basic concepts related to cinematic form. - Explain the cultural function of cinema in the formation of social identities in the US. - Discuss the relation between ideology, power, and cinema in the context of US history and society. - Demonstrate critical thinking and analytical skills appropriate to the study of film. - Demonstrate critical reading and writing skills. - Demonstrate knowledge of basic research tools, analyze and interpret diverse interdisciplinary arguments. - Strengthen English language skills through writing, reading and class discussions. - Apply the concepts of this course in writing while developing original scholarship.